UKLFI: Supporting Israel with legal skills

 Jonathan Turner, Chief Executive

 Jonathan Turner was admitted to the Bar of England and Wales in 1982, following degrees in law at Cambridge University and European law at the Université Libre de Bruxelles.
 He has acted in a number of significant intellectual property cases in the UK, and his book “Intellectual Property and EU Competition Law” has been described as the leading work of reference on that interface.
-In 2011 Jonathan and few others started UK Lawyers for Israel (UKLFI) as a voluntary association to counter BDS and other anti-Israel activity using the law.
+In 2011 Jonathan and a few others started UK Lawyers for Israel (UKLFI) as a voluntary association to counter BDS and other anti-Israel activity using the law.
 He has played a major role in many of its more important projects, as well as overseeing its development from a small group of volunteers to one of the more significant organisations countering anti-Israel activity in the UK and around the world.

 Caroline Turner specialises in investigating organisations and charities with links to terrorism, and in preventing their funding.
 She also carries out many other different projects for UKLFI.
 Caroline is a solicitor, who specialises in civil litigation.
 Before she was a solicitor, she was an investigative journalist.